johnybang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##Overview

-###As a part of the Udacity Self-Driving Car Engineer Nanodegree program, we build a traffic sign recognition classifier using the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
-The educational motive is to put into practice convolutional neural networks and deep learning.
+###As a part of the Udacity Self-Driving Car Engineer Nanodegree program, I build a traffic sign recognition classifier using the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
+The educational motive is to put into practice convolutional neural networks and deep learning on a classification task.

 ---